TylerLiu42/pathways-api/README.md

 Create a file pw.txt under /api and place your MySQL password there

 Create a file nlp_api_key.txt under /api and place your [DeepAI](https://deepai.org/machine-learning-model/sentiment-analysis) api key there

+Create a file email_pw.txt under /api and place the gmail password there